awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

 1. Find the DNS name and port number for your DB Instance\.

-   1. Choose **Instances** to display a list of your DB instances\.
+   1. Choose **Databases** to display a list of your DB instances\.

-   1. Click the Oracle DB instance name to display its details\.
+   1. Choose the Oracle DB instance name to display the instance details\.

-   1. Scroll to the **Connect** section and copy the endpoint\.
+   1. On the **Connectivity** tab, copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Locate DB instance endpoint and port\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/OracleConnect1.png)

 ### CLI<a name="USER_Endpoint.CLI"></a>